×

 Snowflake offers the powerful combination of a data warehouse with the infinite scalability of the cloud.
 Recently, they’ve expanded their offerings to include data lakes and data lakehouses using Iceberg managed tables.
 However, despite these advancements, Snowflake’s significant cost remains a major concern.

 All this talk of rising costs poses one fundamental question.
-When it comes to lower compute costs for Snowflake workloads, is there another way to retain ease of use without the price tag?
+Is there another way to retain ease of use without the price tag of Snowflake compute?
 You’ve come to the right place.
 Disrupting the data industry in favor of openness is what Starburst is all about, and if you’re a Snowflake user suffering from high compute costs, we’ve got you covered.

 Enter the Starburst Galaxy Snowflake Catalog Metastore, designed to help Snowflake users reduce compute costs while adding features like data federation.
 Our new connector allows Snowflake users to leverage their data without incurring high compute costs, bringing openness and flexibility to their data architecture.